DFrolova/MULAN/README.md

 ## Training dataset and downstream datasets
 ### Training dataset
-The raw training data can be downloaded from the [ProstT5 repository](https://github.com/mheinzinger/ProstT5?tab=readme-ov-file#-training-data).
+The raw training data (AF-17M) can be downloaded from the [ProstT5 repository](https://github.com/mheinzinger/ProstT5?tab=readme-ov-file#-training-data).
 The angle information should be extracted from these structures using the script detailed below.
-Also, all angles should be preprocessed using the Tokenizer class for the faster use during training.
+Also, all angles should be preprocessed using the `Tokenizer` class for the faster use during training.

+The small dataset (AF-0.5M) that was used for MULAN-small training is released in [DFrolova/MULAN_datasets](https://huggingface.co/datasets/DFrolova/MULAN_datasets).
+You should manually download AF05_pretraining.zip.

 ### Downstream datasets
-All training and downstream datasets are publicly available.
+All downstream datasets that are used in our paper are publicly available.
 The raw downstream dataset structures can be downloaded from the AlphaFold database by their corresponding UniProt IDs.

-The preprocessed downstream datasets are available for download [here](TODO dataset LINK).
+The preprocessed downstream datasets are available for download at [DFrolova/MULAN_datasets](https://huggingface.co/datasets/DFrolova/MULAN_datasets).
+You should manually download each downstream task archive.
-Each dataset folder `id2label.json` file with targets for each dataset split and a folder `dataset` with the preprocessed dataset ready to pass into the `ProteinDataset` class.
+Each dataset folder contains `id2label.json` file with targets for each dataset split and a folder `dataset` with the preprocessed dataset ready to pass into the `ProteinDataset` class.

 ## Inference